Hotpoint Dishwasher Top Spray Arm Fixing Nut Stock Number: ES492697

 If you've noticed the upper spray arm in your dishwasher is tilted, or won't turn properly, the fixing nut could be the cause.
 The seal over time, becomes worn, preventing the spray arm rotating as normal.
 This spare will have the arm locked securely in place, so no need to worry about it falling off.

-Genuine part for select Ariston, Hotpoint, Indesit and Scholtes dishwashers.
+Genuine spare part suitable for select models of Indesit, Ariston and Hotpoint dishwashers.

 Please check the list of suitable models to ensure that this spare part will fit your appliance.